mjfii/SSIS-Deployment-Framework/readme.md

 3. Deploy each of the ISPACs to the corresponding folders within the database as they are aligned to the directory structure;
 4. For each project parameter in each ISPAC, a corresponding environment variable is created (or altered) and the package default is used; and
 5. An MS SQL Server Agent Job ("Job") is created for each 'package' in each 'project' where the 'package' name contains the string '-Parent' (this can obviously be altered), and the Job references this 'package' to execute and aligns it to the environment variables noted in Step 4.
+6. IMPORTANT NOTE: In order to create the job, there needs to be an 'execute as', this will not ever be a framework standard in this regard, please edit this piece of code before use - around line 177 of the `.ps1` file - it is commented in the file as well.

 ## Contributors